Sacred trees in Sikhism: Background

 In India, the ber (Indian jujube) tree and its fruit is widespread and has played a prominent role in Indic culture since ancient times.
 The tree and its fruit finds mention in Sanskrit literature, such as in religious texts where the tree is sanctified.
 The name given to the tree varies by the local Indian language.
 The Sikh gurus themselves favoured the planting of jujube trees at locations of religious significance, such as gurdwaras.
 At the Golden Temple complex in Amritsar, one can find jujube trees which hold religious importance to Sikhs.
+Other Sikh shrines where celebrated trees that are held sacred by Sikhs exist are Gurdwara Ber Sahib in Sultanpur Lodhi, Gurdwara Shish Ganj Sahib in Anandpur Sahib, and Gurdwara Katana Sahib in Ludhiana.
 Whilst jujube trees tend to live for around 100 years, three prominent ones located within the confines of the Golden Temple complex have lived four times the expected lifespan of jujube trees.
+In the Sikh religion, trees are celebrated as Sabaj Mandir (green temples).

 Research by Damanbir Singh Jaspal has identified 48 historic Sikh shrines associated with the names of seventeen indigenous species of trees.
 Some tree-species which hold sanctity in Sikhism are: